education.vic.gov.au

 Details

-Animal-assisted programs in schools include:
+Animal-assisted wellbeing and engagement programs in schools include:

-• school support animals – where an animal is trained to work in a school under the care of a trained handler to engage in goal-directed, structured programs to support student wellbeing and engagement
+• school or emotional support animals – where an animal is trained to work in a school under the care of a trained handler to engage in goal-directed, structured programs to support student wellbeing and engagement

 • animal-assisted therapy – where an animal is used by a psychologist, counsellor or social worker in delivering their professional services to help support the psychological needs of students, for example, equine-assisted therapy or canine-assisted therapy.
 Animals trained to work alongside qualified health professionals are referred to as therapy animals